-Mary joined SCF in May 2013 and is responsible for managing the delivery of our business plan, monitoring our financial performance and supporting the team to provide effective services to our clients.
-She also leads on some aspects of business development.
+Mary joined SCF in May 2013 and is responsible for managing the delivery of our business plan, monitoring our financial performance and providing secretarial support to the Board of Trustees.

 Somerset Community Foundation Associates

-Steve McLauchlan – Social Investment Manager.
+Mark Cotton - Social Investment Consultant.
 Email: firstname.lastname@example.org